ds-modules/curriculum-guide/README.md

 ## Who is it for?

 The information in the guide is primarily for instructors who are teaching a course with DSEP, connector course associates, module developers, and students in DSEP.
 However, anyone else who is interested in these roles or wants to learn more about the program is encouraged to look through the guide.

 ## Getting Started

-To get started, select the role that best describes you.
+To get started, select the role that you want to learn more about.

 * [Instructors](http://127.0.0.1:8000/pages/instructor.html)
 * [Connector Associates](http://127.0.0.1:8000/pages/connector-associate.html)